TedHusted/awake/awake.md/awake.md

 He was gathered with Emma, Adrian, and Walter Rogers, the CFO, in the Pulse conference room with the horseshoe table.

-“Let’s see if there is an impact on the stock price before we do anything else,” says Emma.
+“Let’s see if there is an impact on the stock price before we do anything else,” cautions Emma.

 Looking at his phone, Adrian says, “I just got an ask from OSSA to peer review the code we’re preparing for the patent application under a NDA.”

 “Is the email dated after the investor call?”
-Emma asks.
+Emma asks, narrowing her eyes.
 “We might need to disclose it.”

 “Just barely, but yes, it arrived after the call.
 They used my PGP key to sign the email, so it’s secure.”

-“I know we want to keep a low profile,” says Ravi, “but feedback from OSSA could be helpful.
-Better now than later.
-The Non-Disclosure Agreement would keep it quiet.”
+“I know we want to keep a low profile,” says Ravi, his fingers tapping against the table, “but feedback from OSSA could be helpful.
+Better now than later. — The Non-Disclosure Agreement would keep it quiet.”

-“Are we sure that OSSA won’t leak anything?” asks Emma.
+“Are we sure that OSSA won’t leak anything?” asks Emma, tilting her head.

 “Their people are used to handling classified material.
 And using my PGP key shows that they are serious.
 Our own engineers would be a greater risk for a leak.”

 “Adrian?
 Walter?”

-“Let’s do it.
-I’d love to hear what they have to say before the code goes public.”
+Adrian raises his hand slightly, and says,“Let’s do it,” I’d love to hear what they have to say before the code goes public.”

 CFO Walter Rogers, nods agreement.
 “We can add it to the Founders Meeting agenda for tomorrow.”